Pray for us during our time of retreat; we shall keep you in our prayers.

 Listen II (Specific Norms of our Federation) reminds the prioress that “the Monastery Norms specifies the ways a monastery provides for the continuing spiritual development of its sisters, such as community renewal, annual retreats, days of recollection and other opportunities” (S129).

-Retreat allows for a deepening of relationship with God in the silence of our day.
-This silence (including meals) will be broken only by Sister’s conferences and our celebrations of community prayer and Eucharist.
+Retreat allows for a deepening of relationship with God in the silence of our day (including meals).
+This silence will only be broken only by Catherine’s conferences and our celebrations of community prayer and Eucharist.
 However, the silence isn’t still, it is nurtured through our personal prayer and is active in our sisters’ personal reflection on the conferences.
 All this additional time in prayer reminds us to follow Saint Benedict’s injunction on the oratory:

 “Let the oratory be what is is called, a place of prayer; and let nothing else be done there or kept there.
 When the Work of God is ended, let all go out in perfect silence, and let reverence for God be observed, so that any sister who may wish to pray privately will not be hindered by another’s misconduct.
 And that other times also, if anyone should want to pray by herself, let her go in simply and pray, not in a loud voice but with tears and fervor of heart.
 She who does not say her prayers in this way, therefore, shall not be permitted to remain in the oratory when the Work of God is ended, lest another be hindered, as we have said” (Rule of Benedict 52).